 When the hot waste water is on its way out of the property, it is caught in a pump pit placed on the drain trunk.
 The cutting pump of the pump atomizes larger components in the water and passes it on to the buffer tank.
 The drain function is constantly maintained, even in case of power failure, since the pump pit is equipped with board drains and self-falls.

 The waste water is collected in the buffer tank, which is intended to regulate slightly uneven flows from the apartments.

-From the buffer tank, the waste water goes to the collector tank where the heat energy is extracted.
-A number of ETX panels form a collector, which recycles up to 95% of the energy available.
-Once the energy is extracted, the waste water is flushed out to the drain and then has the same temperature as the incoming cold water, which complies with the applicable regulations.
-The tank is emptied with sturdy pumps to ensure that everything comes out, prevent bottom sediments and fouling.
+From the buffer tank, the waste water goes to the collector tank where the thermal energy is recovered.
+A number of ETX panels form a collector, which recovers up to 95% of the available energy.
+Once the energy has been recovered, the waste water is flushed out to the sewer trunk and has the same temperature as the incoming cold water, in accordance with current regulations.
+The tank is emptied with heavy-duty pumps to ensure that everything comes out, preventing bottom sediment and fouling.